AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/content-transfer-tool/using-content-transfer-tool/handling-large-content-repositories.md

 ![image](/help/move-to-cloud-service/content-transfer-tool/assets/amazon-s3-data-store.png)

+#### File Data Store {#file-data-store-determine-size}

+* For mac, UNIX systems, run the du command on the datastore directory to get its size:
+`du -sh [path to datastore on the instance]`.
+For example, if your datastore is located at `/mnt/author/crx-quickstart/repository/datastore`, the following command will get you it's size: `du -sh /mnt/author/crx-quickstart/repository/datastore`.

+* For Windows, use the dir command on the datastore directory to get its size:
+`dir /a/s [location of datastore]`.

 ### 1. Install AzCopy {#install-azcopy}

 [AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10) is a command-line tool provided by Microsoft that needs to be available on the source instance to enable this feature.

 In short, you will most likely want to download the Linux x86-64 binary from the [AzCopy docs page](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10) and un-tar it to a location such as /usr/bin.

+>[!IMPORTANT]
-Make note of where you placed the binary, as you will need the full path to it in a later step.
+>Make note of where you placed the binary, as you will need the full path to it in a later step.

 ### 2. Install a Content Transfer Tool (CTT) release with AzCopy support {#install-ctt-azcopy-support}

+AzCopy support for Amazon S3 and Azure Blob Storage is included in the CTT 1.5.4 release.
-AzCopy support is included in the CTT 1.5.4 release.
-You can download the latest release of CTT from the [Software Distribution](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html) portal.
+Support for File Data Store is included in the CTT 1.7.2 release You can download the latest release of CTT from the [Software Distribution](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html) portal.

 ### 3. Configure an azcopy.config file {#configure-azcopy-config-file}

-On the source AEM instance, in `crx-quickstart/cloud-migration`, create a new file called azcopy.config .
+On the source AEM instance, in `crx-quickstart/cloud-migration`, create a new file called `azcopy.config`.

+>[!NOTE]
-The contents of this config file will be different depending on whether your source AEM instance uses an Azure or Amazon S3 data store.
+>The contents of this config file will be different depending on whether your source AEM instance uses an Azure or Amazon S3 data store or File data store.

 #### Azure Blob Storage Data Store {#azure-blob-storage-data}